-These vegan olive oil and tahini chocolate chunk cookies will surprise you with their intense chocolaty taste and their nutty undertones
+These vegan, one-bowl, soft and chewy tahini and olive oil chocolate chunk cookies will amaze you with their intense chocolaty taste and their nutty undertones.

 - Chill the dough very well in the fridge to prevent the cookies from spreading too much.

 - Use chopped chocolate instead of chocolate chips.
 The uneven pieces and the trimmings of the chocolate contribute to better texture and taste!

 - As with all cookies of this type, don’t over-bake them!
 The centers of the cookies should seem slightly underbaked when you take them out of the oven.

 Tahini and olive oil chocolate chunk cookies (vegan)